 This fellowship provides engineering undergraduates with an opportunity to do health innovation projects in their engineering major and receive course credit, as well as the opportunity for paid summer research.
 Fellows are selected in the Fall semester in their junior year and they begin the program in the beginning of the Spring semester.

 This fellowship provides all undergraduate students regardless of whether they are in Trinity or Pratt with an opportunity to do social innovation projects in STEM and receive course credit as well as the opportunity to engage in summer immersion experiences.

-The Calla fellowship provides all undergraduate students, regardless of whether they are in Trinity or Pratt, with an opportunity to be involved in a collaborative and exciting project that integrates engineering, technology, and story telling.
-Through an undergraduate fellowship, students have the opportunity to work on a project designed with a lab mentor on: 1. research and development 2. implementation science and 3. community-based awareness campaigns.
-To apply please email your CV and cover letter to Program Director, Libby Dotson at email@example.com.
+This fellowship provides students, regardless of whether they are in Trinity or Pratt, with an opportunity to be involved in a collaborative project that integrates engineering, technology, and story telling.
+Students have the opportunity to work on a project designed with a lab mentor on: 1. research and development, 2. implementation science, and 3. community-based awareness campaigns.
+Email CV and cover letter to Program Director, Libby Dotson.